There is no denying the power of Pinterest.

 Fortunately, there’s the perfect online course for aspiring freelance Pinterest virtual assistants called Become a Pinterest VA Today.

-The course is a bargain at $59.
+The course is a bargain for all the great resources you get.
 But it’s not always open for enrollment.
-If it’s not, be sure to sign up so you can be alerted the next time open enrollment has begun.
+If it’s not, be sure to sign up on their waitlist so you can be alerted the next time open enrollment has begun.
 Once it is, go for it!
 The course will give you everything (and I do mean everything) you’ll need to go from personal Pinterest user to powerhouse freelance pinner.

 Thoughts?
 Concerns?
 Questions?
 Hit me with them in the comments below!
 I’m curious to know what you think about freelancing as a Pinterest assistant and what, if any, hangups you may have about getting started.